img

 After the experiment, the school in Trudoliub has turned into an education mecca for teachers.
 School teams from all around Ukraine come here to learn new impressions and practices.

-Thanks to their talents, the teachers of Trudoliub succeeded in completely overhauling their school space, turning their school into an experimental one, and thus winning it the status of a hub school.
+Thanks to their talents, the teachers of Trudoliub completely transformed their school space, made their school experimental, which won it the status of a hub school.

 img